It came out of the blue, just a couple days after the MLS schedule took off for the next season, but Montreal Impact has made a noteworthy signing.

 As Mauricio Pochettino left Southampton for Spurs, the coach recommended the player in 2016.
 Wanyama joined Tottenham for £11 million, being runner-up of the Champions League in 2019.

 Quite a consistent player in the first seasons, the constant knee injuries reduced his game time.
-Nonetheless, Wanyama is still 28 years old and, if he stays fit, will very likely make a big impact in Montreal.
+Nonetheless, Wanyama is still 28 years old and, if he stays fit, will very likely make a big impact in Montreal and the MLS table.